amtega/ansible_role_gnu_linux/README.md

 ## Dependencies

-- Ansible >= 2.3
-- Role environment.
+- Role environment if internet proxy is used.

 ## Variables